Prag8855/aab/content/guides/german-health-insurance.md

 If you move from a non-EU country, you might need [expat health insurance](/glossary/Expat%20health%20insurance).[^42] It covers you until you start working.
 When you start working, you must switch to public or private health insurance.
 A [health insurance broker](#insurance-brokers) arrange this for you.

-If you have no health insurance when you [start working](/guides/find-a-job-in-berlin#start-working), your employer can sign you up for public health insurance.
-They don't choose the best insurance for you; they choose what is convenient for them.
+Your employer can sign you up for public health insurance.
+They don't choose the best insurance for you; they choose what is convenient for them.[^7]

 ### Health insurance for students